 America, land of the free, home of the brave, promoter of torture.
 Guantánamo bay detention centre was all over the media a few years back, but it has slowly slipped back under the media radar.
 The media can’t be entirely blamed, there’s so many horrible things happening all over the world, all of the time, that not all of it can be covered.
-And we can take some blame ourselves: if punters are easily bored, why would the media keep harping on about the same old subject.

 I wasn’t going to write much initially, but I started reading about Guantánamo in more depth and thought I should play my teeny, tiny part in bringing this political abortion back to life again.
 It’s recently come back into the news with the controversial trade of American Sgt.
 Bowe Bergdahl for five Taliban prisoners at the camp a couple of months back.